 Sunday Morning Worship

-Yesterday afternoon our Board of Deacons had a virtual meeting to discuss new developments and recommendations from the CDC and our Dutchess County health department regarding in-person gatherings.
-Together they came to the conclusion that even with our disinfecting protocols in place, we need to suspend in-person worship in our sanctuary beginning this Sunday.
+In the interest of the safety of our members, friends and visitors, our Pastor and our Board of Deacons came to the conclusion that even with our disinfecting protocols in place, we need to suspend in-person worship in our sanctuary at least for the summer months.

 Both your Deacons and your Pastor are keenly aware that we all need the inspiration, assurance, and the connection to God and to each other that worship provides.
 Your spiritual well-being is as important to us as your physical health, especially now.

 We offer online worship services for our congregation every Sunday morning at 10:30.
 If you would like to receive information about our services, please let the church office know.
 We utilize the Zoom web-conferencing program for our worship services.
 Our weekly e-blasts contain the link and password information for our zoom worship service for that week.
 If you aren’t receiving the e-blasts, please let the office know!
 Each week, we post a recording of the past Sunday’s worship service on our YouTube channel.
 If you’d like to subscribe to our YouTube channel, please click here.

 We ask for your patience and understanding as this is a whole new world with a bit of a learning curve for all of our church staff.
 Our recording equipment is limited at this time, but we will do our best to make the audio as clear as we can.

 We want to let you know that Choir Rehearsal, Sunday School and Fellowship Hour are all cancelled for an indefinite length of time.
 This is because the risks of food sharing and the inability to maintain appropriate social distancing during these activities makes it unwise for us to continue with them at this time.